 Don’t Touch Me: the Dos and Don’ts of Physical Adjustments in Class

-Who doesn’t love a good assist in a yoga training class?
+Who doesn’t love a good assistant in a yoga training class?
 I know I do.
 There’s nothing like hopping up into Salamba Sirsasana (Handstand) or having someone there to help you find balance, or getting a juicy foot rub in Savasana (Corpse Pose).

 Salamba Sirsasana